Free guides

 TRAVEL

-Walk into a clinic and be understood: where it hurts, that you've got a fever, and how to ask for medicine.
+Walk into a 3iyaade and be understood: ana mareeD, where it hurts, that you've got a fever, and how to ask for medicine.
+Every phrase recorded.

 TRAVEL